Services

 Admin Service

 At runtime, you often need to get information about the broker instance without a triggering event such as a client connect.
-For this purpose the extension SDK offers the Admin Service, which provides information about:
+For this purpose, the extension SDK offers an Admin Service that provides the following:

 Access the Admin Service